 - Change requests

 However, ESM can, and should, be so much that replicating the IT service desk in other business functions.
-In particular ESM can, and I believe should, involve:
+In particular ESM and ITSM processes adoption can, and I believe should, involve:

 - Service thinking, and